What is the Best Robot Vacuum for Carpet in 2019?

-Here, I still recommend the Roomba 980, or anything with a proper mechanism to handle tangling.
+Here, I still recommend the Roomba S9 or anything with a proper mechanism to handle tangling.

 5. Battery runtime

-One thing you need to note is that on carpets, robot vacuums require more torque and at the end of the day, it ends up draining the battery faster.
-For that reason, you need to get a robot vacuum with longer runtime at least to compensate for the drag on carpets.
+One thing you need to note is that on carpets, robot vacuums require more torque, and at the end of the day, it ends up draining the battery faster.
+For that reason, you need to get a robot vacuum with a longer runtime, at least to compensate for the drag on carpets.